If you’re looking for the best beaches in Bali, head stra2ight to the Bukit Peninsula just south of the island.

 - Entrance: 3 000 IDR scooter parking at the viewpoint.

-- Things to do: Go surfing, check out the viewpoint, have lunch on the beach.
+- Things to do: Go surfing, check out the viewpoint, and have lunch on the beach.

-- Where to stay: Flower Bud Bungalow Balangan offers gorgeous private bungalows just a short walk from the beach.
+- Where to stay: Bali Mynah Villas Resort offers gorgeous private bungalows just a short drive from the beach.

 If there’s one beach in Uluwatu that I keep coming back to, it’s Bingin Beach!